DHL ADDS SUSTAINABLE MARINE FUEL OPTION FOR FULL-CONTAINER LOAD SHIPMENTS

 “We are at a turning point for our entire society.
 It is time to embrace innovation and collaboration, and together create the new normal we all would like to see - business models that are climate neutral, empowering, circular and truly sustainable.
 To switch our ocean freight to sustainable biofuels fuels was a natural step for us to take on our journey”, Johan Engen, Director of Logistics at Lindex.

 The use of sustainable marine fuels is an important lever for DHL Global Forwarding to reduce the environmental footprint of ocean freight.
-When selecting sustainable marine fuels, care is taken to ensure that they are produced with sustainable feedstock and do not conflict with other sustainability requirements, such as food production.
+When selecting sustainable marine fuels, care is taken to ensure that they are produced with sustainable feedstock and are not in conflict with other sustainability requirements, such as food production.
 Waste-based biofuels must meet the requirements to be considered the cleanest biofuels currently available on the market according to strict sustainability standards.
-With the goal of "burn less, burn clean", the logistics provider aims to optimise carbon consumption across its network, fleet, and real estate.
+With the goal of "burn less, burn clean", the logistics provider aims to optimize carbon consumption across its network, fleet, and real estate.
 As part of this, DHL has a GoGreen carrier rating programme that allows the freight forwarder to give preference to carriers with strong environmental performance.